 Entry and exit

-If you are visiting the United States for business or pleasure, you may be eligible to be admitted for up to 90 days on an Electronic System for Travel Authorization (ESTA) under the Visa Waiver Program (VWP) (more information below).
-If you wish to work, study or stay for more than 90 days, you are not eligible to enter under the VWP and you must obtain a visa before travelling.
-In most cases, you will be required to attend an interview at a US Embassy or Consulate as part of the visa application process.
+If you are visiting the United States for business or pleasure, you may be eligible to be admitted for up to 90 days under the Visa Waiver Program (VWP) (more information below).

 Changes to entry requirements from 24 September 2017

-On 24 September 2017, through a Presidential Proclamation, the United States updated immigration measures to suspend or limit the entry of nationals of Chad, Iran, Libya, North Korea, Somalia, Syria, Venezuela and Yemen into the United States.
-The Proclamation states that these countries have been identified by the United States as having inadequate identity-management and information-sharing capabilities, protocols and practices.
+In September 2017, the United States introduced measures to suspend or limit the entry of nationals of Chad, Iran, Libya, North Korea, Somalia, Syria, Venezuela and Yemen into the United States.

-Australians who have travelled to Iran, Iraq, Libya, Somalia, Sudan, Syria or Yemen since 1 March 2011 will also no longer be eligible to apply for an ESTA to enter the United States under the VWP.
+Australians who have travelled to Iran, Iraq, Libya, Somalia, Sudan, Syria or Yemen since 1 March 2011 are not eligible to enter the United States under the VWP and must apply for a visa.

 Embassy of the United States of America in Australia, the